Panic freedom

 integer.
 To extract this function to Lean using hax, we simply need to

-run the command cargo hax into lean
+run the command cargo hax into lean in the directory of the crate

-in which the function square
+in which the function square is defined.

 Note: throughout this tutorial, you can edit the snippets of code and extract to Lean by clicking the play button (), or even typecheck it with the button ().

-on the result (or type-check using the playground), we get a success.
+If we run lake build on the result (or type-check using the playground), we get a success.
 If you followed the F* tutorial, this might be a surprise because the function is not

 panic-free.
 Indeed, our encoding of Rust code in Lean wraps everything in a result monad.
 And